AIRCRAFT AND MISSIONS FROM RAF LANGHAM

 Active along the coasts of Norway, Denmark, north Germany and the Netherlands, the tasks of the 16 Group squadrons ebbed and flowed with the tide of the war.
-Targets ranged from ships carrying iron ore from neutral Sweden for enemy industry, to convoys bringing supplies to enemy troops.
-As well as the ever-present coastal threat, ‘E’ boats – and even ‘U’ boats, where they could be found.
+Targets ranged from ships carrying iron ore from neutral Sweden for enemy industry, to convoys bringing supplies to enemy troops, as well as the ever-present coastal threat from ‘E’ boats and even ‘U’ boats, where they could be found.

-Chief among 16 Group’s tasks were attacks on enemy merchant shipping and naval vessels, air – sea rescue (including use of airborne lifeboats) and weather recording by specialist meteorology squadrons and flights.
+Chief among 16 Group’s tasks were attacks on enemy merchant shipping and naval vessels, maritime reconnaissance, air-sea rescue (including use of airborne lifeboats) and weather recording by specialist meteorology squadrons and flights.